Why study biochemistry & molecular biology at UC Santa Cruz?

 If you intend to pursue graduate school or a professional career in the biotech or biomedical industry, our Biochemistry & Molecular Biology B.S. is for you.
 The undergraduate major is hands-on, eye-opening, and one of the most challenging at UC Santa Cruz.
 As a student, you’ll benefit from close faculty-student interaction, well-equipped laboratories, extensive independent research opportunities, and course offerings that integrate biology, chemistry, mathematics, computer science, and physics.

-To initiate the process to declare, please complete the Department of Chemistry & Biochemistry online declaration petition form below.
-For assistance, please contact the chemistry advising team.
+To initiate the process to declare, students should complete the online petition to declare (below) no later than two weeks prior to the declaration deadline.
+For assistance, please contact the chemistry advising team at firstname.lastname@example.org.

 How to apply